Proofreading & optimization are two of the most important things for content marketers. So, how should they approach these factors?

 Plagiarism is one of the major problems that any content marketer can face, and that’s why avoiding it is a necessity and a responsibility.
 Therefore, your content needs to be top-notch to make an impact.

 So, how do you go about doing that?
 First, you need to check for plagiarism by passing your content through a online plagiarism checker.
-Then, you need to remove said plagiarism by either paraphrasing or rephrasing your content.
+Then, you need to remove said plagiarism by either paraphrasing tool or rephrasing your content.
 Therefore, try to:

 - Try to write original topics with a unique premise